 Google’s Eric Schmidt made an interesting point: smart phones are actually more useful than PCs because they know more about the user, including location, and can deliver a more personal level of utility.

 This doesn’t mean PCs are going away.
-Rather, the plunging price of flat-panel displays will make PCs more of a dashboard for a user’s business and entertainment needs.
+Rather, the plunging price of flat-panel displays will make PCs more of a comprehensive dashboard for a user’s business and entertainment needs.
 However, the browser will be only one of several ways people will access the Internet.

 On the smart phone, that access will be by applications.
 Apple opened the iPhone to developers only three years ago, and already more than a half-million apps have been delivered.
 Other platforms are just ramping up their own app ecosystems.